guilhermeloli28/-challenge-ignite-02/README.md

 Testes dos middlewares

--Should be able to find user by username in header and pass it to request.user
+Should be able to find user by username in header and pass it to request.user

--Should not be able to find a non existing user by username in header
+Should not be able to find a non existing user by username in header

 Should be able to let user create a new todo when is in free plan and have less than ten todos